Skip to content

 About Observables#

-Observables are data points that can be directly observed and represent specific events or properties within a system.
-They are monitored for signs of suspicious or malicious activity.
+Observables are data points that represent specific events or properties within a system and can be directly observed.
+They serve as indicators monitored for signs of suspicious or malicious activity.

-Observables can include stateful properties like IP addresses, domain names, file MD5 hashes, or system behaviors.
-They can also cover measurable events such as the creation or deletion of files, registry keys, and other activities crucial to system and network operations.
+Observables include stateful properties like IP addresses, domain names, file MD5 hashes, and system behaviors.
+They also cover measurable events such as the creation or deletion of files, registry keys, and other activities crucial to system and network operations.

 This topic provides an overview of the main characteristics of observables in TheHive.